Flosum’s Integration with Salesforce DX

 Salesforce is one of the top-rated platforms chosen by enterprises that want to quickly build business applications.
+According to IBM’s “State of Salesforce 2020 2021 Report”, 85% of IT respondents trust Salesforce to meet the changing needs of customers.
 The rapid application development capability of the platform allows both experienced software developers and citizen developers to build applications that address their specific needs.
 Salesforce has created a cloud-based, limited code environment that allows a broad group of people to modify applications, allowing organizations to be agile and keep up with changing business requirements.

 Improving the Developer Experience